bzminer/bzminer/README.md

   --cpu_validate INT          Validate solutions on cpu before sending to pool.
   --cache_dag INT             Useful for eth + zil.
 0 = disabled (default), 1 = dag cached in vram (only supported on >6gb cards)
   --hide_disabled_devices     Do not log devices that are disabled.
+  --force_algo TEXT           Force an algorithm to run.
+Useful for OS's that do not currently have the desired algo implemented in integration scripts
   --blockchain_fee BOOLEAN    Enable/Disable 2% kaspa dev fund.
 0 = disable, 1 = enable.
 Default = 0
+  --algo_opt INT ...
+A list (one per device) of whether to use algorithm optimizations if the algo supports it.
   --test INT                  Test mine.
 Useful for setting up overclocks.
   --http_enabled INT          Enable or disable HTTP API.
 0 = disabled, 1 = enabled Default is enabled.
   --http_address TEXT         Set IP address for HTTP API to listen on.
 Default is 0.0.0.0.